Amy Brenneman: Personal life

-Brenneman signed the "We Had Abortions" petition which appears in the October 2006 issue of Ms. Magazine.
-The petition contains signatures of over 5,000 women declaring that they had an abortion and were "unashamed of the choice they made."
+Brenneman signed the "We Had Abortions" petition in the October 2006 issue of Ms. Magazine, joining over 5,000 women declaring that they had an abortion and were "unashamed of the choice they made."

 In the February 28, 2007, all-star benefit reading of The Gift of Peace at UCLA's Freud Playhouse, she portrays an entrepreneur, alongside actors Ed Asner, Barbara Bain, George Coe, Wendie Malick, and James Pickens, Jr. The play was an open appeal and fundraiser for passage of U.S. House Resolution 808, which sought to establish a Cabinet-level "Department of Peace" in the United States government, funded by a two percent diversion of The Pentagon's annual budget.

 In July 2008, Brenneman was nominated as a candidate on the Unite for Strength slate for a place on the national governing board of the Screen Actors Guild (SAG) in elections scheduled for September 18, 2008.
 The bid was successful.

-Brenneman is also a strong supporter of more restrictive gun laws, and in 2009 she hosted the Target for a Safe America gala at the Riviera Country Club in Los Angeles for the Brady Center to Prevent Gun Violence, a gun control group that favors restrictive gun laws and supports gun bans.
+Brenneman is also a supporter of more restrictive gun laws.
+In 2009, she hosted the Target for a Safe America gala at the Riviera Country Club in Los Angeles for the Brady Center to Prevent Gun Violence.